aureliendossantos/destiny-grimoire/README.md

 The website is available in every language supported by the game in order to display the lore in the correct language.
 However, if a UI string isn't available, it will fallback to English.
 For now, everything that can be translated is located in `i18n.ts`, but we'll need a cleaner solution to facilitate contributions.

-### To fix

--   [] searching for "Alpha Lupi" prints nothing, not even the error message, even though it should display several cards
--   [] he.encode before processing in isolateSentenceWithTerm bc in french special chars like « count as too many chars. i.e. search "cayde" in french. related: we can't search for "éliksni"

 ## Working with the Destiny API

 ### Getting Destiny 1 Definitions (Grimoire, Grimoire Cards...)